 Each network in the present study comprised a maximum of six participants.
 To our knowledge, there is no absolute number that makes a group or a network, but the literature contains guiding principles.
 A group should consist of at least three people.
 Social identity researchers argue that a dyad is not a group: a dyad may not elicit the group dynamics that likely characterize networks, for example, social pressure, coalition formation, and deviance from majority decisions (Hogg, 2006).
 Additionally, we drew on research indicating that computer-mediated communication facilitates an appreciable level of interaction between a group comprising a maximum of six people (Lowry et al., 2006).
 We extrapolated that a video conference of six interlocutors would allow participants sufficient opportunity to contribute to group discussions when planning for their potential interviews.
 Streamlining communication in the groups was to ensure that all network members understood and were aware of any consensus that emerged during their group planning.

-Participants will be recruited via a university participant pool and online adverts.
-We aim to include a minimum of N = 20 networks (six people per network), which will amount to approximately 120 individual participants.
+Participants were recruited via a university participant pool and online adverts.
+We aimed to include a minimum of N = 20 networks (six people per network), which would amount to approximately 120 individual participants.

 We tested a total of 145 participants to ensure that we achieve our target sample size.
 Of these prospective participants, 14 were excluded for failing at least one memory check.
 The final sample included N = 131 participants, which amounted to 22 networks.
 The average age was 25.9 years (Mdn = 23, SD = 8.08).
 The majority of participants were female 61.10% (n = 80), 35.10% male (n = 46), and 3.9% preferred to leave their gender unstated (n = 5).
 Also, 66.9% (n = 88) of the participants were college educated and 33.1% (n = 43) had undergone high school education.
 Each participant received 200SEK (~$24.5) as compensation.
 A test session lasted approximately 40 minutes.

 Each participant made 48 decisions, which provided an approximate total of 6,288 observations in the present study.
 Resource availability guided our choice of sample size.
 We hope this study will guide future studies to estimate effect sizes and predict how long data collection might take.